Third-party IdP SSO integration

 NOTE This functionality cannot be enabled until Enable Single Sign-On via SAML is configured and enabled.

-Turn on the Enforce Log In with SSO toggle to enable the feature.
+- In the Advanced Single Sign-On Settings section, turn on the Enforce Log In with SSO toggle to enable the feature.

-If enabled, users are forced to log in to KaseyaOne with their SSO application (and prompted to do so).
+- If enabled, users are forced to log in to KaseyaOne with their SSO application (and prompted to do so).

-If disabled, users are allowed to log in to KaseyaOne using either their SSO application or local authentication.
+- If disabled, users are allowed to log in to KaseyaOne using either their SSO application or local authentication.

 NOTE To prevent locking yourself out of your account, make sure the SSO configuration is functioning correctly before enabling Enforce Log In with SSO.
 Additionally, ensure that you have added at least yourself to the User Exceptions list.